Abibubble/milestone2-harry-potter-quiz/README.md

 #### Desktop / Laptop
 1. Google Chrome
-    * All tested and working correctly
+    * All tested and working correctly.

 2. Microsoft Edge
-    * All tested and working correctly
+    * All tested and working correctly.

 3. Mozilla Firefox
-    * Progress bar has sharp edges and is blue
+    * Progress bar has sharp edges and is blue.

 4. Internet Explorer
     * Won't do the click to enter, so is not accessible.